 Anthony Metzer QC, Head of Chambers, is a highly regarded silk known for his committed and forensically-detailed approach to his practice.
 He specialises in Crime; Claimant civil actions against the police; Immigration and Inquests.
 Anthony has recently been appointed as a Deputy High Court Judge for England and Wales, and will also sit in the Administrative Court hearing Judicial Review applications and in the Upper Tier Tribunal of the Immigration and Asylum Tribunal having previously sat as a First Tier Judge in the IAT since 2002.
 He has been appointed this year to the War Pensions and and Armed Forces Tribunal as a First Tier Judge.

-Anthony, who has been described in Chambers and Partners as a “devastating cross-examiner”, is highly recommended as a leading silk again in the 2019 edition in the categories of Crime (Band 3 – Leading Silk) and Police Law – mainly Claimant (Band 2 – Silk).
-Chambers & Partners notes that Anthony offers particular experience in human rights cases and has been instructed to act against the police and local authorities.
-In the Legal 500 2019 edition, Anthony is again ranked in Crime (Band 3 – Leading Silk) and Civil Liberties and Human Rights (Band 3 – Leading Silks) where it states: ‘His ability to grasp the nuances and issues in a case quickly are second to none’.
-Anthony is known for his skill in building a successful rapport with Claimants, he is also distinguished by his ability to achieve substantial settlements on a regular basis.
+Anthony, who has been described in Chambers and Partners as a “devastating cross-examiner”, is highly recommended as a leading silk again in the 2020 edition in the categories of Crime (Band 3 – Leading Silk) and Police Law – mainly Claimant (Band 2 – Silk).
+Chambers & Partners notes that Anthony is well versed in actions against the police, including claims of malicious prosecution, false imprisonment and assault.
+He is noted for his skills in advocacy and client care..
+In the Legal 500 2020 edition, Anthony is ranked in Immigration (Band 2 – Leading Silks) “A razor-sharp silk that has leading knowledge in immigration and nationality matters.; is again ranked in Crime (Band 3 – Leading Silks) “Excellent with witness cross-examination”; and Civil Liberties and Human Rights (Band 3 – Leading Silks) “‘Great insight into the criminal justice process which brings added depth to his skill and expertise when taking on the police in civil claims.”
+Anthony is known for his skill in building a successful rapport with Claimants and is also distinguished by his ability to achieve substantial settlements on a regular basis.

 His strengths have variously been described in recent editions as follows: